-Initially in developing any application or doing any programming in any programming language, you might have seen that variables are required to store data that you will be using within a program.
-Also you might have noticed (usually in common or most programming languages like C or C++) that those variables are assigned with a type and that variable has to assign that type of data only.
-In this chapter you will learn about the concept of data types that R programming uses within its script.
+To initially develop any application or to do any programming in any programming language, you may have noticed that the variables are required to store the data that you are using within the program.
+Also, you may have noticed (usually in common or most programming languages like C or C ++) that those variables are assigned with a type, and that variable only has to be assigned that type of data.
+In this chapter, you will learn about the concept of data types that R programming uses within its script.

-There are several basic data types in R which are of frequent occurrence in coding R calculations and programs.
+There are many basic data types in R, which are of frequent occurrence in coding R calculations and programs.
 Though seemingly in the clear, they can at a halt deliver surprises.
 Here you will try to understand all of the different forms of data type well by direct testing with the R code.

 > g = 62.4 # assign a decimal value to g > g # print the variable's value - g